Crown Colony of Sarawak: Administration

-The governor of British Crown Colony of Sarawak (Malay: Tuan Yang Terutama Gabenor Koloni Mahkota British Sarawak) was a position created by the British Government upon the cession of Sarawak by the Brooke Administration in 1946.
+The governor of British Crown Colony of Sarawak (Malay: Tuan Yang Terutama Gabenor Koloni Mahkota British Sarawak) was a position created by the British government upon the cession of Sarawak by the Brooke Administration in 1946.
 The appointment was made by King George VI, and later by Queen Elizabeth II until the formation of the Federation of Malaysia in 1963.
-After the formation of Malaysia, the title was changed to 'Governor of the state of Sarawak' and the appointment was later made by the Yang di-Pertuan Agong or King of Malaysia.
-The official residence of the governor of Sarawak at that time was The Astana, located on the north bank of the Sarawak River.
+After the formation of Malaysia, the title was changed to 'Governor of the state of Sarawak' and the appointment was later made by the Yang di-Pertuan Agong (King of Malaysia).
+The official residence of the governor of Sarawak was The Astana, located on the north bank of the Sarawak River.

-Sarawak was perhaps unique among Crown colonies in that pre-existing institutions of government were continued under the new regime.
+Sarawak was perhaps unique among Crown colonies in that pre-existing institutions of government continued under the new regime.
 The Supreme Council and Council Negri, established under the Brookes' 1941 constitution, retained their prerogatives with the rajah being replaced by a governor.
 Even so, these bodies were entirely appointed.
-In 1954, the Council Negri had legislative and financial authority and consisted of 25 members: 14 officials from the civil service, and 11 unofficials representing various ethnic and interest groups.
+In 1954, the Council Negri had legislative and financial authority and consisted of 25 members: 14 officials from the civil service, and 11 non-officials representing various ethnic and interest groups.
 In exercising his powers, the governor was required to consult with the Supreme Council.

 In terms of local government, the territory was divided into five divisions each overseen by a resident.
 Each division was sub-divided into districts overseen by district officers, and these were further divided into sub-districts.
 Each division and district had an advisory council and districts sometimes also had a Chinese Advisory Board.
 The government also began constructing a system of local authorities before the war and by 1954 about 260,000 people were living in incorporated areas.
 While early local authorities were race-based, this was found to be an unworkable system and local authorities were soon integrated.